Six rescued from rocks in County Antrim

 The group were airlifted to a cliff top.
 There were no injuries.

-Coleraine Coastguard said the group had called for Coastguard assistance after waiting for "three hours to see if the tide would recede".
+Coleraine Coastguard said the group had called for Coastguard assistance after waiting three hours to see if the tide would recede.

 It said in "an effort to stay warm, they had built a fire near the base of the cliffs".